gusainDeekshu/EngResMgmt/README.md

 This approach of combining human expertise with AI assistance allowed for rapid prototyping, efficient development, and a focus on building high-quality features.

+## My Approach, Decisions, and Challenges

+This section outlines the strategic approach, key decisions, and challenges faced during the development of the Engineering Resource Management System.

+### My Approach

+My approach was to build a robust, scalable, and user-friendly application by following an iterative development process.
+The core philosophy was to start with a solid foundation and incrementally add features.

+1.  **Foundation First**: I began by setting up the Next.js project, defining the MongoDB schemas, and implementing the core authentication system.
+2.  **Component-Driven UI**: I adopted a component-based architecture, creating reusable UI elements with `shadcn/ui` that could be composed to build complex interfaces.
+3.  **Data-Centric Development**: I created a comprehensive seed script early on.
+This allowed me to work with realistic data, making it easier to test features like resource allocation, capacity planning, and timeline visualizations.
+4.  **AI-Assisted Workflow**: I integrated AI tools throughout the development cycle—from brainstorming architecture with Google Gemini Studio to generating boilerplate code with ChatGPT and refactoring with Cursor IDE.

+### Key Decisions

+-   **Tech Stack**:
+    -   **Next.js**: Chosen for its powerful full-stack capabilities, including server-side rendering, API routes, and a seamless developer experience.
+    -   **MongoDB & Mongoose**: Selected for its flexible, schema-on-read nature, which is ideal for applications with evolving data structures.
+Mongoose provided a straightforward way to model application data.
+    -   **TypeScript**: Used to enforce type safety, reduce runtime errors, and improve code maintainability, especially in a growing codebase.
+    -   **shadcn/ui**: Preferred over other component libraries for its unstyled, composable, and accessible components, which provided full control over the final look and feel.

+-   **Authentication**: I decided to implement a custom JWT-based authentication system to have granular control over the security and user session management, rather than relying on a third-party provider.

+### Challenges & How I Approached Them

+-   **Challenge**: **Complex State Management for Resource Allocation**
+    -   **Problem**: Managing the state for the engineer assignment timeline, which involved complex date calculations, allocation percentages, and filtering.
+    -   **Solution**: I created dedicated API endpoints to handle the business logic of calculating engineer capacity and fetching assignments for a given date range.
+This kept the frontend components lean and focused on rendering data.
+For date manipulation, I used the `date-fns` library to ensure accuracy.

+-   **Challenge**: **Visualizing Overlapping Assignments**
+    -   **Problem**: Creating an intuitive timeline view that clearly shows how engineers are allocated across multiple projects, especially with overlapping dates.
+    -   **Solution**: I designed a custom timeline component using CSS Grid, which allowed for precise placement of assignment blocks.
+I used color-coding and clear labeling to distinguish between projects and implemented dynamic rendering based on start and end dates to accurately reflect the schedule.

+-   **Challenge**: **Generating Realistic and Diverse Seed Data**
+    -   **Problem**: The application's effectiveness depends heavily on having realistic data to test.
+Creating this data manually would be tedious and error-prone.
+    -   **Solution**: I invested time in building a robust seed script (`src/seed/seed.ts`).
+I started with a small dataset and iteratively expanded it to include a variety of scenarios, such as fully allocated engineers, engineers on multiple projects, and projects with different timelines.
+This script became an invaluable tool for testing and development.

 ## Prerequisites

 - Node.js 18+